Reflections on Ryokan’s Zen Poems – The Butterfly and the Flower

 Look closely – do you choose anything?
 Or do things happen, and your conscious mind then makes a show of ‘deciding’ and ‘acting’?
 Look.

-All I know is that when you truly open.
-Truly let go.
-And rest in this naked simplicity.
+All I know is that when you truly open, truly let go, and rest in this naked simplicity.
 Then life becomes at once an astoundingly magical display, and nothing at all.
 Perfectly complete.
 Completely perfect.

 You don’t need to know others, or yourself.
 You don’t need all the knots of concepts.
 The tangles of analysis.